Shah Mahmood Qureshi

-He was elected as Member of the National Assembly of Pakistan, from Multan and resigned from membership on 10 April 2022.
+Qureshi was elected as a Member of the National Assembly in the 2018 Pakistani general election and resigned from his seat on 10 April 2022 during the political crisis surrounding the removal of Prime Minister Imran Khan.

-In July 2025, Shah Mahmood Qureshi was acquitted by an Anti-Terrorism Court in Lahore in a case linked to the May 9 riots, which followed the arrest of former Prime Minister Imran Khan.
-The court cited lack of evidence in clearing Qureshi and five others, while sentencing 10 PTI leaders, including Dr Yasmin Rashid, to 10 years in prison.
-The case, involving charges of incitement and vandalism, has drawn criticism from opposition leaders, who allege that the Pakistan Army and government are using judicial means to suppress dissent and silence calls for Imran Khan’s release.
+In July 2025, Qureshi was acquitted by an Anti-Terrorism Court in Lahore in a case related to the May 9 riots that followed the arrest of Imran Khan.
+The court cited insufficient evidence while clearing Qureshi and several other accused individuals.
+The case remained politically controversial, with opposition parties alleging political victimisation, while government authorities maintained that the proceedings were conducted according to law.